-0. Three months following adoption of the Asylum and Migration Management Regulation, the Commission shall report to the European Parliament and the Council, having evaluated whether this Regulation needs to be amended for the purpose of ensuring coherence and consistency with the Asylum and Migration and Management Regulation, in particular as regards the provisions on the monitoring mechanism, and present the necessary proposals to amend this Regulation as appropriate.

-1. No later than three years from the day of entry into force of this Regulation, and every five years thereafter, the Commission shall commission an independent external evaluation to assess, in particular, the Agency's performance in relation to its objectives, mandate and tasks.
+- 0. Three months following the replacement of Regulation (EU) No 604/2013, the Commission shall report to the European Parliament and the Council, having evaluated whether this Regulation needs to be amended for the purpose of ensuring coherence and internal consistency of the EU legal framework, in particular as regards the provisions on the monitoring mechanism, and present the necessary proposals to amend this Regulation as appropriate. - 1.
+No later than three years from the day of entry into force of this Regulation, and every five years thereafter, the Commission shall commission an independent external evaluation to assess, in particular, the Agency's performance in relation to its objectives, mandate and tasks.
 That evaluation shall cover the Agency's impact on practical cooperation on asylum-related matters and on facilitating the implementation of the CEAS.
 The evaluation shall take due regard of progress made, within its mandate, including assessing whether additional measures are necessary to ensure effective solidarity and sharing of responsibilities with Member States subject to particular pressure.